Elstar: The only pure English Thoroughbred stallion playing polo in the world today

 For the upcoming season, Elstar is slated to stand at Stallion AI, offering an opportunity to access one of the few remaining lines from the Byerley Turk.
 This engagement not only provides a link to historical thoroughbred roots but also a chance to observe the effects of hybrid vigour within the English Thoroughbred breed, by mitigating common genetic issues associated with inbreeding depression – particularly those often seen in descendants of the Darley Arabian line.

 P.S.
-Apologies if I am limping at the forthcoming dinner at XXXX.
+Apologies if I am limping at the forthcoming dinner at White’s.
 I snapped an ankle lining up this rather special photo of an 8-year-old sire fighting bull of Miura – for the whom the Lamborghinis are named – for the great David Yarrow earlier this year, an encounter of which Richard Dunwoody captured another angle, while I was balancing on the fracture (I taught Richard Pamplona-style bull-running many years ago).

 I would note that David and I have a plan to pit Klarina on Elstar on a stormy beach against one of Elstar’s racing cousins in David’s famously dramatic style against anyone who wants to put a suitable horse with a suitable jockey, all credits duly given: provisional title – Death & The Maiden / The Chase & The Game.
-So far suggestions have run from Dunwoody on Frankel (who could afford the insurance?) to someone asking me to nudge Mr XXXX if his son fancied another canter on XXXX – his and Elstar’s paternal grandfathers being full brothers – for the camera.”‘
+So far suggestions have run from Dunwoody on Frankel (who could afford the insurance?) to someone asking me to nudge Mr Waley-Cohen if his son fancied another canter on Noble Yeats – his and Elstar’s paternal grandfathers being full brothers – for the camera.”‘

 Email contact@internationalpoloevents.com